 As is customary in German-language academia, I then focused on a different spatiotemporal context.
 From 2011 to 2017, I worked on my professorial thesis, or Habilitationsschrift, focused on 'Lordship and State Formation' in the early modern Austrian monarchy.
 Using the example of Bohemia—arguably the most important of the Habsburgs’ possessions—during its emergence to great power-status, I am exploring how these 'macro' developments played out as seen from the usually all-but overlooked level of the lordship, of Herrschaft.
 In short: my study explores how, as the court and its central institutions tried to cope with war-induced stresses, its actions started to tear apart the administrative and social fabric that held society together.

 These days (spring 2018), I am finishing a textbook on what I perceive as the (short) 'Habsburg moment', documenting the dynasty’s ascent from emperors Frederick III to Ferdinand I for the Darmstadt-based Wissenschaftliche Buchgesellschaft.
 In addition, I am working on the book manuscript of my professorial thesis.
-Later this year, I am excited to be joining Columbia University's Harriman Institute as the Fall term's István Deak Visiting Professor in East Central European Studies.
+In autumn 2018, I willbe on leave as I was invited to join Columbia University's Harriman Institute as the Fall term's István Deak Visiting Professor in East Central European Studies.

-I hold a MA degree from the University of Vienna (History, Italian; 2006) and a PhD from the University of Graz (History; 2011), while my Habilitation proceedings will conclude later this year.
+I hold a MA degree from the University of Vienna (History, Italian; 2006), a PhD from the University of Graz (History; 2011), and my my Habilitation proceedings concluded in October 2018 with the conferral of the venia legendi in early modern and modern history.
 I have taught general and specialised courses on early modern and modern history at the Universities of Zurich and Fribourg as well as at the Zurich University of Teacher Education (PH Zurich).

 - Conceptually, I am employing what may be termed a ‘perspective from the periphery’ to gain new insights into events and developments that are traditionally perceived from both outside the various courtly and urban centres of powers as well as from below the socially privileged orders.

 ‘Lordship and State Formation: Bohemia and the Habsburg monarchy from the Thirty Years’ War to Charles VI’, Opera historica 18, no. 1 (2017): 82-99.